- Changes to Fees

-They represent the dates on which the grades are due in the OISE Office of the Registrar and Student Services, Registration Team.
+They represent the dates on which the grades are due in the OISE Registrar's Office and Student Experience, Registration Team.
 Please note that sufficient time must be allowed for the instructor to grade students’ papers in order to comply with these dates.
 The deadline for submission of papers will therefore be determined by the instructor.

 - A request for an extension beyond the final deadlines will only be considered in extenuating circumstances.

-- Throughout a degree program at OISE, it is the student's responsibility to ensure that the OISE Office of the Registrar and Student Services, Registration Team, is notified by the appropriate dates of any changes in courses and of any other relevant information concerning their program of study.
+- Throughout a degree program at OISE, it is the student's responsibility to ensure that the OISE Registrar's Office and Student Experience, Registration Team, is notified by the appropriate dates of any changes in courses and of any other relevant information concerning their program of study.